Poisoning Deep Learning Based Recommender Model in Federated Learning Scenarios: Our Attacks

 The attacks against RS in FL scenarios can be considered as a special class of backdoor attacks.
 Gu \textit{et al.}~\shortcite{gu2017badnets} backdoored neural networks in the outsourced training scenario by mixing clean inputs and backdoored inputs.
 Inspired by the previous work, we backdoor the target recommender model similarly by uploading a mix of clean gradients and poisoned gradients.
 Let $\bm{\tilde{\mathcal{L}}}$ denote the loss function which can indicate the goal of our attacks.
 In the $t$-th round of training, each selected benign user $\bm{u}$ uploads gradients of $\bm{\mathcal{L}}_u$ (\textit{i.e.,} clean gradients).
 To achieve the goal of our attacks, we manipulate the selected malicious users to upload gradients of $\bm{\tilde{\mathcal{L}}}$ (\textit{i.e.,} poisoned gradients).
 The actual loss function of the recommender model under our attacks can be represented as $\sum_{\bm{u} \in \bm{\mathcal{U}}}\bm{\mathcal{L}}_u + \alpha \bm{\tilde{\mathcal{L}}}$, where $\alpha$ is a positive coefficient that trades off between the model validity and the attack effectiveness.
 Note that attacker can adjust $\alpha$ by changing the learning rate for malicious users.

-Unfortunately, we can not bring $\text{ER@K}$ of target items into $\bm{\tilde{\mathcal{L}}}$, because: \begin{itemize}[noitemsep,wide=0pt, topsep=0pt, leftmargin=\dimexpr\labelwidth + 2\labelsep ] \item ER@K is a highly non-differentiable discontinuous function of $\bm{\Theta}$, hence leads to the difficulty in the computation of effective poisoned gradients.
+Unfortunately, we can not bring $\text{ER@K}$ of target items into $\bm{\tilde{\mathcal{L}}}$, because: \begin{itemize} \item ER@K is a highly non-differentiable discontinuous function of $\bm{\Theta}$, hence leads to the difficulty in the computation of effective poisoned gradients.

 \item In our attacks, each benign user's embedding vector and training dataset are unknown to attacker.
 However, ER@K depends on these parameters. \end{itemize} To address the problems, we adopt two steps to design a proper loss function $\bm{\tilde{\mathcal{L}}}$ for our attacks.